Pull Request Conventions

 - Take into account the context stated by the author.

-- Review commits as well as code
+- Review commits and commit messages as well as code

 - Request that the above guide be followed if it is not.